NLnetLabs/rpki-doc/source/krill/multi-user/config-file-provider.rst

   adding them to your ``krill.conf`` file you become responsible for protecting them.

-- If you lose you ``krill.conf`` file you will also lose the password hashes and will have to reset your users passwords unless you have a (**secure**) copy elsewhere.
+- If you lose your ``krill.conf`` file you will also lose the password hashes and will have to reset your users passwords unless you have a (**secure**) copy elsewhere.